aiidateam/aiida-tutorials/docs/sections/writing_workflows/workfunction.md

  # Work functions

 A *work function* is the simplest of the two types of workflows in AiiDA.
-It can call one or more calculation functions and *return* data that has been *created* by the calculation functions it has called.
+It can call one or more calculations and *return* data that has been *created* by the calculation it has called.
-Moreover, work functions can also call other work functions, allowing you to write nested workflows.
+Moreover, work functions can also call other workflows, allowing you to write nested workflows.

 In this section, you will learn to:

-1. Understand how to add simple python functions to the provenance.
+1. Understand how to add simple Python functions to the provenance.
 2. Learn how to write and launch a simple workflow in AiiDA.

  (workflows-workfunction-calcfunction)=